anmaped/rmtld3synth/readme.md

 #### Overview of the command line arguments of the rmtld3synth

-The available options at the present time are as follows:
+The available options for the current version are as follows:

 Arg                   | Description
 ----------------------|-----------------------------------------------------
- Flags:               |
+ Flags for synthesis: |
   --synth-smtlibv2    |Enables synthesis for SMT-LIBv2 language
-  --synth-ocaml       |Enables synthesis for Ocaml language --synth-cpp11       |Enables synthesis for C++11 language --synth-spark2014   |Enables synthesis for Spark2014 language (Experimental) --simpl-cad         |Simplify quantified RMTLD formulas using CAD (Experimental)
+  --synth-ocaml       |Enables synthesis for Ocaml language --synth-cpp11       |Enables synthesis for C++11 language --synth-spark2014   |Enables synthesis for Spark2014 language (Unavailable) Flags for solving:   |
+  --simpl-cad         |Simplify quantified RMTLD formulas using CAD (Experimental) --solver-z3         |Enables solving smtlibv2 problems using Z3 SMT solver --solver-statistics |Enables printing the solve statistics --get-trace         |Returns the schedule --trace-style       |Sets the trace style
  Input:               |
   --input-sexp        |Inputs sexp expression (RMTLD3 formula) --input-latexeq     |Inputs latex equation expressions (RMTLD3 formula) (Experimental)